Denis Coderre: Pit bull ban

 On September 27, 2016, Montreal passed a citywide pit bull ban.
-Coderre was a big advocate for the bylaw stating that "My duty as mayor of Montreal is making sure I am working for all Montrealers, and I am there to make sure they feel safe and that they are safe."
-The bylaw creates a citywide ban on new pit bull-type dogs from being owned and restrictions on those currently in the city.
-The bylaw also places new restrictions on all dogs and cats within the city and its 19 boroughs, which has led to a lot of controversy.
+Coderre was an advocate for the bylaw, stating that "my duty as mayor of Montreal is making sure I am working for all Montrealers, and I am there to make sure they feel safe and that they are safe."
+The bylaw creates a citywide ban on new pit bull-type dogs from being owned and added restrictions on those currently in the city.
+The bylaw also places new restrictions on all dogs and cats within the city and its 19 boroughs.
 Animal protection groups such as the Montreal SPCA (Society for the Prevention of Cruelty to Animals) stated that if the new bylaw passed they would take legal action against the city.

 On October 3, 2016, a Quebec judge temporarily suspended the pit bull ban part of the bylaw.
-Two days later the judge decided to extend the suspension on the grounds that the bylaw was too vague and imprecise, claiming that "This court has the impression that certain articles of the bylaw were written in haste."
+Two days later the judge decided to extend the suspension on the grounds that the bylaw was too vague and imprecise, claiming that "this court has the impression that certain articles of the bylaw were written in haste."
 An appeal court overturned the decision and Coderre's pit bull ban was in effect in Montreal from December 1, 2016 to December 20, 2017, when the administration of new mayor Valérie Plante repealed it in favor of a new animal by-law that didn't target specific breeds.
 Opposition to Coderre's pit bull ban was an electoral issue during the 2017 Montreal municipal election.

+Post-mayoral career

+Coderre was an administrator of Eurostar from 2018 to 2021, as well as a special advisor for the FIA since 2019.